BenjaminRocco/GA_Project_2/README.md

 ### `images`

-Include images from `MainCodingFile.ipynb` as well as images formatted specifically for the sole purpose of use within the powerpoint presentation.
+Include images from `Munging_EDA_FeatureEngineering.ipynb` as well as images formatted specifically for the sole purpose of use within the powerpoint presentation.
 Please note some images were edited further within powerpoint for presentation friendly features.

-# Sections of `MainCodingFile.ipynb`
+# Sections of `Munging_EDA_FeatureEngineering.ipynb`

 ## Imports